11 Romantic Wallet-Friendly Things to Do in Greenwich CT

 MYX Creative Kitchen Greenwich CT

-It might be tough to find fast-slow-food restaurant, MYX Creative Kitchen.
-It’s situated on a Greenwich Ave. side street (W. Elm).
-But once you do, you’ll most likely return because, well, its slogan, “We make healthy easy,” is true.
+It might be tough to find fast-slow-food restaurant, Supr Food Kitchen It’s situated on a Greenwich Ave. side street (W. Elm).
+But once you do, you’ll most likely return because, well, the fresh bowls, pizzas, and custom plates are yummy-healthy.

 Exterior shot of the circus-colored Meli-Melo-Greenwich-CT